 High school cheerleaders spend most of their time at football games on the sidelines.
-Prepare your sideline cheer team to feel confident as they perform cheers, stunts, dances, and jumps on the sidelines.
-High School cheerleaders should be present during the entire football game.
-Cheerleaders should be on the sidelines before the coin toss.
+Prepare your sideline cheer team to feel confident as they perform cheers, stunts, dances, and jumps on the sidelines!

 Prepping Your Cheer Team for Sideline Cheer During Practice